Padraic Breslin: Life in Russia

 His first wife was arrested and imprisoned in 1938, so Breslin shared the care of their children with her parents.
 He was then arrested in December 1940, accused of being a foreign agent.
-He was interrogated 60 times while in custody and, while no proof of espionage was found, he did admit anti-Soviet statements and beliefs under interrogation.
-In September 1941 he was sentenced to eight years detention for "counter-revolutionary agitation".
+He was interrogated 60 times while in custody at Lubyanka.
+While no proof of espionage was found, he did admit anti-Soviet statements and beliefs under interrogation.
+By July 1941 he was declared a "socially dangerous element", and in September 1941 he was sentenced to eight years detention for "counter-revolutionary agitation".

-He was imprisoned in Moscow's Butyrka prison for six months before his transportation to Chistopol prison, Tatarstan.
+He was imprisoned in Moscow's Butyrka prison for six months before being moved to Chistopol prison in Chistopol, Tatar ASSR.
 His health already failing, he was transferred to Volgolag corrective labour camp, near Kazan.
-He died three days after his arrival in June 1942.
-The official cause of death was given as heart failure caused by tuberculosis, though it is possible that he was shot.
+He died on 21 June 1942, three days after his arrival.
+The official cause of death was given as heart failure caused by tuberculosis, though it is also possible that he was shot.

 His first wife was released and reunited with their children in 1946, and resumed her work for the secret service.
-Irina Patrickovna Breslina (born 1934), their daughter, worked as a botanist in St Petersburg, and their son Genrikh Patrikeyevich Kreizer (1937–2002) worked in Pushchino as a biological mathematician.
-Breslin's daughter with Nic Mhaicín, Mairéad Breslin Kelly, became a Dublin tour guide.
+Irina Patrickovna Breslina (1934–2006), their daughter, worked as a botanist in St Petersburg, and their son Genrikh Patrikeyevich Kreizer (1937–2002) worked in Pushchino as a biological mathematician.
+Breslin's daughter with Nic Mhaicín, Mairéad Breslin Kelly (1938–2023), became a Dublin tour guide and volunteer for Women's Aid.
 The half-siblings were reunited in 1993 after a long search aided by The Irish Times Moscow correspondent, Seamus Martin.

 On 26 February 1991, Breslin was posthumously rehabilitated of any crime by the Russian government.
 A documentary about Breslin and the reunification of his children, Amongst Wolves - Stalin's Irish Victim, was aired on RTÉ on 26 February 2001.